p0ns/chauchera-new/INSTALL.md

 ================

-See doc/build-*.md for instructions on building the various elements of the Chaucha Core reference implementation of Chaucha.
+See doc/build-*.md for instructions on building the various elements of the Chauchera reference implementation of Chaucha.